Home » Guides » Reviews » Festool Domino Joiner DF500 Review

 Cons

-I’m not sure if this was factory or a reseller issue, but the first unit shipped to me had a broken plunge control knob.
-Frustrating, but Amazon honored the return and I quickly had a new one in hand.
+I’m unsure if this was a factory or a reseller issue, but the first unit shipped to me had a broken plunge control knob.
+It was frustrating, but Amazon honored the return, and I quickly had a new one in hand.

 Other than that, there are only three things I was surprised with:

-• The dust port is close to the end grip and isn’t a great fit for my larger hands
+• The dust port is close to the end grip and isn’t an excellent fit for my larger hands

-• The release levers are plastic and suspect will break over years of use.
-One plastic end cap already chipped.
+• The release levers are plastic and are suspected to break over years of use.
+One plastic end cap is already chipped.

-• The machining wasn’t “perfect” as you’d expect from a high end tool (eg. Leigh Tools are spotless).
+• The machining wasn’t “perfect” as expected from a high-end tool (e.g., Leigh Tools are spotless).

-• The mortise width dial is easy to use – so easy in fact I’ve occasionally bumped it without realizing.
+• The mortise-width dial is easy to use – so easy I’ve occasionally bumped it without realizing it.

 Price Ranges